mvanleijenhorst/UmbrellaAcademy/README.md

 Get_Members_Should_Return_Correct_Number_Of_Members, test that the number of records returned correctly.
 Get_Members_Should_Return_Correct_Number_Of_MembersOnPage(), test the number of members on the page that are returned correctly.

-Now start to fix the tests.
+Now go ahead and uncomment the tests, run them, and see the result.
+Time to fix some code.

 ## Challenge 4
 Now we have the first test working.
 We now need to add functionality.
 We want to search for a Member by their number.